• Skip to primary navigation

 To figure out the problem, he performed a full restore on his paired iPhone.
 And he noticed that this full restore appeared to fix the issue.

 He then started adding back in features one by one and tested his phone connection each time.
-Right after he paired his Apple Watch, the AirPods disconnecting calls bug resurfaced.
+The AirPods disconnecting calls bug resurfaced after he paired his Apple Watch.
 Unpairing his Apple Watch on the iPhone fixed it immediately.

 It’s not an ideal solution and certainly not a long-term solution.
 But it does do the trick until a more permanent fix is available.

-When Nothing Works to Fix AirPods Disconnecting Calls Bug
+When Nothing Works to Fix the AirPods Disconnecting Calls Bug…

-Sometimes, despite our efforts and action, problems like this aren’t fixed.
+Sometimes, problems like this aren’t fixed despite our efforts and actions.
 They need Apple’s care and specialists’ hands.

-So if you are still stuck with dropped calls when using your AirPods, its’ time to contact Apple Support and visit a local store, so their Geniuses collect diagnostic data from your iPhone and AirPods.
+So, if you are still stuck with dropped calls when using your AirPods, it’s time to contact Apple Support and visit a local store so their Geniuses can collect diagnostic data from your iPhone and AirPods.

 AirPods Failing to Connect to an iPhone or Device?

-Close the case and wait for 10-20 seconds, then take them out with the case just next to your paired iPhone.
-AirPods not connecting to iPhone, iPad, Apple Watch, Mac, or other device
+Close the case, wait for 10-20 seconds, and then take them out, with the case just next to your paired iPhone.

 If this is the issue you are experiencing, your best bet is first to reset the Airpods.
 Place them in the case and press the button on the back for about 10 seconds.